gracinting/Gracin_BSE/index.md

 ## Code
 Here's the isolated Object Detection code.
 If you want to run this yourself, ensure that you have downloaded the correct packages via
 [this website.](https://learn.adafruit.com/running-tensorflow-lite-on-the-raspberry-pi-4/overview)
+A lot of this is accomplished by the pre-configured package but I added some slight modifications.
+For one, the user has to click 'o' to enable and disable the Object Detection.
+In addition, there were some configuring modifications I needed to do to make my future life easier.

 ```python3
 # SPDX-FileCopyrightText: 2021 Limor Fried/ladyada for Adafruit Industries